xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-create-and-mount-volumes-on-dreamcompute.rst

 .. figure:: images/create-and-mount-volumes/volumes-attach-to-instance.png

 This completes the creation of the volume.
-Please click below to continue with creationg your file system and mounting the volume.
+Please click below to continue with creating your file system and mounting the volume.

 *  `Creating A File System <#create-a-file-system>`_